 For Apple, he purchased 100 call options with a strike price of $100 and an expiration date of Jan.
 21, 2022.
 And for Disney, he purchased 100 call options with a strike price of $100 and an expiration date of Jan.
 21, 2022.

 What does it mean that Nancy Pelosi’s husband invested in Tesla?

-Paul’s investment in Tesla, while legal, means the Pelosis could financially benefit from the success of Tesla; and as Speaker of the House, Pelosi could help steer U.S. green energy policy, as The Associated Press reports in a fact-checking article.
+Paul’s investment in Tesla, while legal, means the Pelosis could financially benefit from the success of Tesla; and as Speaker of the House, Pelosi could help steer U.S. green energy policy, as the Associated Press reports in a fact-checking article.

 Viral social media posts have claimed that the Pelosis are engaging in insider trading, but those posts tend to distort the facts.
-One such post, for example, links the Pelosis’ Tesla investment to President Joe Biden’s stated plan to replace the federal government’s “enormous fleet of vehicles” with “clean electric vehicles made right here in America, by American workers.”
+One such post, for example, links the Pelosis’ Tesla investment to Joe Biden’s stated plan to replace the federal government’s “enormous fleet of vehicles” with “clean electric vehicles made right here in America, by American workers.”

+“1/24/21 Nancy buys $1.25 million in Tesla Stock…” the post reads.
+“1/25/21 Joe signs EO for all Fed Vehicles to be EV!”
 In another version of the post, a social media user wrote, “Wow!
 What are the odds of that?
 Talk about luck!”
-And in response, per the AP, one Facebook user wrote, “Imagine that!
+And in response, reports the Associated Press, one Facebook user wrote, “Imagine that!
 Isn’t this called insider trading?”

 But the post gets the date and the amount of the investment incorrect: Paul made the call option purchase on Dec.
 22 for between $500,000 and $1 million.